jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 ## Business Problem
 Natural language processing (NLP) has proved to be a highly effective technology for companies to save time and money while optimizing business processes.
 One of the major benefits of natural language processing for businesses is the ability to process massive volumes of text across varioius outlets, such as social media platforms, blogs, comments, and so on.
 By utilizing a machine learning model to classify text as positive or negative, businesses can send the comments to the appropriate teams, such as Quality Assurance for negatively sentimented comments or Marketing for positively sentimented comments.
 Businesses can utilize this model to detect persisting issues in manufacturing and take necessary measures to implement feedback for their next clothing drops.
 Companies can also take the opportunity to respond to negative comments, making customers feel heard and improve brand loyalty.

-## Data Understanding and Preparation
+## Data Understanding
 Data for this project was pulled from a compiled dataset of Women's E-Commerce Clothing Reviews compiled in one CSV file.
 The dataset can be found [here](https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).

 The review data contained 23,486 reviews.
 Additional variables included Clothing ID, Age, Title (of the review if there was one), Review Text, Rating, Recommended IND (whether or not the customer recommends a product), Positive Feedback Count (number of other customers who found the review positive), Division Name (categorical name of product high-level division), Department Name, and Class Name.
 Reviews ranged on a scale of 1-5.
-A majority of reviews received an overall review of 5, which could be a limitation to our model.
+A majority of reviews received an overall rating of 5, which could be a limitation to the model.

-Here we see a distribution of the number of reviews each product has received.
-A majority of our ratings received under 10 ratings.

-Here we see a distribution of the number of reviews each user has completed.
-We see a majority of our users rated under 10 products.

-The data did not require much cleaning.
-We selected the appropriate columns of our model to utilize for surprise, which included 'reviewerID', 'asin', and 'overall'.
-This data contained our unique reviewer ID, unique product ID, and overall rating on a scale of 1-5.
+**insert visualization of distribution of rating

 ### Why utilize data from Reviews?
 Reviews left by customers contain both text reivews (the meat of the review) in conjunction with a rating.
 By utilizing reviews as my source, I am able to easily assign a label of Positive_Sentiment (0 being false, 1 being true) to the review text based on the rating.
 This helps my model learn what words are associated with a positive sentiment and what words may be more associated with a negative sentiment.
 I can then apply this model to texts that are not accompanied by a number rating, such as tweets, Instagram captions, blog posts, and more.

+## Data Preparation

+**Talk about text pre processing steps for reviews.
+The target variable for the model is Positive_Sentiment.
+The only variable needed for my model is Review_Text, which could come from any source.
+Prior to running the inputed data through the model, a function will perform text preprocessing steps.

 ## Methods

-We utilized a Normal Predictor model for our initial model, which returned an RMSE of 1.5.
-We iterated through the following model algorithms to assess which models to further explore: SVD(), SVDpp(), SlopeOne(), NMF(), NormalPredictor(), KNNBaseline(), KNNBasic(), KNNWithMeans(), KNNWithZScore(), BaselineOnly(), and CoClustering().
-Our results were based on cross validation and returning the RMSE for each model, along with the fit time and test time.
-The top 3 models according to Test RMSE were SVDpp, SVD, and Baseline Only.
-Based on these results, we chose those 3 models to explore further.
+I utilized a Dummy Classifer for the initial model, which returned an accuracy score of of 77% by predicting the majority label for each observation.
+I iterated through the following model algorithms to assess which models to further explore: MultinomialNB(), LogisticRegression(), KNeighborsClassifier(), DecisionTreeClassifier(), XGBoost(), and RandomForestClassifier().
+The results were based on cross validation and returning the accuracy score for each model.
+The top 3 models according to accuracy were LogisticRegression(), XGBoost(), and RandomForestClassifier().
+Based on these results, I chose those 3 models to explore further.

-We ran multiple grid searchs to test hyperparameters for SVDpp and SVD.
-Our best model based on RMSE was an SVD model with the following paramenters specified: (n_factors=2, n_epochs=20, biased=True).
+I ran multiple grid searchs to test hyperparameters for LogisticRegression(), XGBoost(), and RandomForestClassifier().
+The best model based on RMSE was an SVD model with the following paramenters specified: (n_factors=2, n_epochs=20, biased=True).

 ## Final Model